 PVMS has a Bullying Prevention Plan that is available for review in the office.
 Faculty and staff members are trained in bullying prevention.

-The staff will help the child prepare for a transition from our program in a developmentally appropriate manner.
+Transitions The staff will help the child prepare for a transition from our program in a developmentally appropriate manner.
 Teachers will be available for collaboration and information sharing between educators in each classroom or program with parental permission.

-Under Massachusetts law, all teachers are required to report all known or suspected cases of child abuse.
+Mandated Reporting Under Massachusetts law, all teachers are required to report all known or suspected cases of child abuse.
 If child abuse is suspected, the Head of School and Head Teacher will make written documentation of any observations and will contact Children’s Protective Services of DSS to file a 51-A and the Office of Early Education and Care to report the suspected abuse.
 All staff are given materials about recognizing signs of abuse and/or neglect.

 Any allegations concerning abuse or neglect of a child while in the care of PVMS are to be reported to the Head of School.
 The Head of School must, in turn, report any allegations to the President of the Board of Trustees as well as the Department of Social Services on a 51-A form.
 The Head of School will also notify the Office of Early Education and Care.
 Staff members accused of abuse will be suspended immediately, without pay, pending the Department of Social Services investigation.

-To help us work with your child, please keep us informed of any major changes that occur in your child’s life - any serious illnesses or hospitalizations, the move of a close relative, a death in the family, the loss of a pet - this will help us support your child.
+To help us in working with your child, please keep us informed of any major changes that occur in your child’s life - any serious illnesses or hospitalizations, the move of a close relative, a death in the family, the loss of a pet - this will help us support your child.

-Parent Education evenings may be offered during the year and are announced through the school Newsletter.
+Parent Education Parent Education evenings may be offered during the year and are announced through the school Newsletter.
 Through these evenings, parents can deepen their understanding of the Montessori philosophy and curriculum, as well as develop their parenting skills and talk with other parents.
 We have a small lending library of books and videos available to parents.

-Parents are welcome and encouraged to observe their children.
+Observations Parents are welcome and encouraged to observe their children.
 We have observation windows in some of the classrooms, which allow you to observe without being observed.
 Please arrange a time to observe with the main office or the head teacher of your child’s class.

-We welcome parent participation in a variety of ways.
+Parent Involvement We welcome parent participation in a variety of ways.
 If you have a special talent, an interesting occupation, diverse cultural background or just some free time to share with your child's class, please contact a teacher for arrangements to come in.
 Examples: reading or storytelling, outdoor activities, art projects, handwriting, cooking, music experiences, animal visits, sharing of cultural customs and traditions.